 My gut tells me that his pulling back is more around how busy he is and making sure he is available for his sons while they are home for the summer.
 The other part of me thinks that he realizes he is not in a place to be completely available to me because he is not divorced.
 He told me back at the end of May and early June that the summer would be very busy and that there was no rush with us.

-He even said, he was pacing.
+He even said, he was pacing the relationship.
 He has told me “I cherish your lack of drama” and he even reiterated on 13 July that he really liked how drama free I was.
 I also believe that he can’t afford to mess things up with his divorce and if anyone were to find out about another woman that would completely change the outcome of his divorce.

 This is a very financially astute man and very successful – he is not happy about what he is giving to the future ex-wife because he feels completely taken advantage of – 20 year marriage.
 I should mention that I am in no way in need of his financial support.
 I am successful in my own right.
 He has iterated a few times how he likes a professionally secure woman.